-- Where possible, it is preferable for medicines to be prescribed in frequencies that allow the pupil to take them outside of school hours. - If this is not possible, prior to staff members administering any medication, the parent/guardian of the child must complete and sign a parental agreement for school to administer medicine form. - No pupil will be given any prescription or non-prescription medicines without written parental consent except in exceptional circumstances. - Where a pupil is prescribed medication without their parents/guardians' knowledge, every effort will be made to encourage the pupil to involve their parents/guardians while respecting their right to confidentiality. - No child under 16 years of age will be given medication containing aspirin without a doctor's prescription. - Medicines MUST be in date, labelled, and provided in the original container (except in the case of insulin which may come in a pen or pump) with dosage instructions.
-Medicines which do not meet these criteria will not be administered.

-- A maximum of four weeks supply of the medication may be provided to the school at one time. - Controlled drugs may only be taken on school premises by the individual to whom they have been prescribed.
-Passing such drugs to others is an offence which will be dealt with under our Drug and Alcohol Policy. - Medications will be stored in the First Aid room.
+- Where possible, it is preferable for medicines to be prescribed in frequencies that allow the pupil to take them outside of school hours. - If this is not possible, prior to staff members administering any medication, the parents/carers of the child must complete and sign a parental agreement for a school to administer medicine form. - No child will be given any prescription or non-prescription medicines without written parental consent except in exceptional circumstances. - Where a pupil is prescribed medication without their parents'/carers' knowledge, every effort will be made to encourage the pupil to involve their parents while respecting their right to confidentiality. - No child under 16 years of age will be given medication containing aspirin without a doctor's prescription. - Medicines MUST be in date, labelled, and provided in the original container (except in the case of insulin which may come in a pen or pump) with dosage instructions.
+Medicines which do not meet these criteria will not be administered. - A maximum of four weeks supply of the medication may be provided to the school at one time - Controlled drugs may only be taken on school premises by the individual to whom they have been prescribed.
+Passing such drugs to others is an offence which will be dealt with under our Drug and Alcohol Policy. - Medications will be stored in the First Aid Room.
 All medicines must be stored safely.
-Pupils should know where their medicines are always and be able to access them immediately.
+Children should know where their medicines are at all times and be able to access them immediately.
 Where relevant, they should know who holds the key to the storage facility.
-Medicines and devices such as asthma inhalers, blood glucose testing meters and adrenalin pens should be always readily available to pupils and not locked away. - Any medications left over at the end of the course will be returned to the pupil's parents/guardians. - Pupils with asthma are encouraged to carry their inhalers with them.
-However, a spare inhaler is kept in the emergency inhaler kit in the First Aid room.
+Medicines and devices such as asthma inhalers, blood glucose testing meters and adrenalin pens should be always readily available to children and not locked away; - Any medications left over at the end of the course will be returned to the child's parents. - Pupils with asthma are encouraged to carry their inhalers with them.
+However, a spare inhaler is kept in the emergency inhaler kit in the First Aid Room.
 Pupils with diabetes are encouraged to keep medication close to hand.
-They can take high energy snacks when needed and at any point in the day. - EpiPen's.
+They are able to take high energy snacks when needed and at any point in the day. - EpiPen's.
 Since October 2017 schools have been permitted to hold emergency EpiPen's.
 Two EpiPen's (paediatric and adult) are stored in the defibrillator cupboard for emergency use only when a pupil's own EpiPen is not available or is out of date.
 There is an anaphylactic register of pupils permitted to use these emergency EpiPen's. - Written records will be kept of any medication administered to children.
 An example can be found in Annex 3. - Pupils will never be prevented from accessing their medication. - Sharps boxes should always be used for the disposal of needles and other sharps. - Defibrillators.
-This is located on the entrance corridor of the main building. - The school cannot be held responsible for side effects that occur when medication is taken correctly.
+Corridor from main entrance hall, can be used by trained personnel. - Tranby cannot be held responsible for side effects that occur when medication is taken correctly.